Kronifer/subwaybuilder-patcher/readme.md

 > `node ./scripts/download_tiles.js`

 Downloads map tiles for places specified in `config.js` to be served by `pmtiles`.
 To play the game with map tiles, run `scripts/serve.ps1` or `scripts/serve.sh` from a terminal or file manager.
-**NOTE: You will need to merge all the downloaded pieces into a single file called `merged.pmtiles` yourself.
-See the Example Github workflow for a way to do this without too much work.**

 ### Download Data